dvishchu/labens-2969/docs/source/task_05.rst

 .. image:: assets/task05_overlay_db.png

 You have to uncomment VRF blue configuration in following sections – vrfs, vlans and svis.
 Please, make sure that you will keep proper spacing and indentation between the lines.
-Also, please do not forget to save file after the changes are performed.
+Also, please do not forget to save file after the changes are performed (CTRL + S).

 .. note::
     To uncomment lines in VSCode, you can select commented lines with configuration and press ``CTRL + /``.
 You may find also this options under ``Edit -> Toggle Line Comment``.